What is Ovide and how is it used?

-- Apply OVIDE Lotion on DRY hair in amount just sufficient to thoroughly wet the hair and scalp.
-Pay particular attention to the back of the head and neck while applying OVIDE Lotion.
-Wash hands after appl ying to scalp.
+- Apply Malathion Lotion on DRY hair in amount just sufficient to thoroughly wet the hair and scalp.
+Pay particular attention to the back of the head and neck while applying Malathion Lotion.
+Wash hands after applying to scalp.

 - After 8 to 12 hours, the hair should be shampooed.

 - Rinse and use a fine - toothed (nit) comb to remove dead lice and eggs.

 - If lice are still present after 7 - 9 days, repeat with a second application of Malathion Lotion.

 Further treatment is generally not necessary.
 Other family members should be evaluated by a physician to determine if infested, and if so, receive treatment.

 Malathion Lotion USP, 0.5%, is supplied in bottles of 2 fl. oz.
 (59 mL) NDC 68022-0001-1.

 “Store at 20° to 25°C (68° to 77°F) [See USP controlled Room Temperature]”.

 Manufactured For: Suven Life Sciences Limited, 1100, Cornwall Road, Monmouth Junction, NJ 08852, USA.
 Manufactured By: Suven Life Sciences Limited, Unit-3, Plot No. 262 to 271, IDA, Pashamylaram, Medak District, Pin - 502307, Andhra Pradesh, India.
 Revision: Nov 2013